How Tall Do You Need To Be To Dunk?

 This question is so common that I decided to address it.

-There are different variables to consider how tall do you need to be to dunk a basketball.
+There are different variables to consider, how tall do you have to be to dunk a basketball?

 I will go through each of these variables so you can grasp a better understanding.